gpreviato/avr-absurd/guesswork.md

 Finding enable bits for breakpoints was somewhat harder.
 After experiments, it was found that **OCD+0x09[0:1] controlled individual breakpoints**, and **OCD+0x08[1] was the global enable bit** for both breakpoints.
 For a hardware breakpoint to be active, both bits had to be set.

-Unfortunately, I could not find what OCD+0x08[0] and OCD+0x09[4] corresponded to.
-At least, they were not related to WDT reset, NMI, priority 1 interrupt or `sleep`.
+Unfortunately, I could not find what OCD+0x08[0] corresponded to.
 The constantly-set OCD+0x09[5] seems like to mean software breakpoint is active, which always is.

 During these experiments, the read-only registers OCD+0x0C and +0x0D turned out to show what stopped the CPU.
 In addition to the causes corresponding to the previously described enable bits, there were two other bits: OCD+0x0C[7] for halt-on-reset and [6] for externally issued halt (via ASI_OCD_CTRLA).
 Somehow OCD+0x0D[0] was shared by BP0 and stepping.
 OCD+0x0C[2] was always asserted when any of other bits were set.